yduf/yduf.github.io/_posts/2023-09-16-game-visual-pinball.md

 [Player]

 ; Video options
 Display = 2	    ; 0 primary, otherwise use Id (same as displayed by indentify command Fullscreen = 0	; 0/1 disable/enable

+[Standalone]
+WebServer = 1   ; enable webserver UI: default addr is 0.0.0.0:2112 - allow edit of ini+misc

 {% endhighlight %}

 ### [VPinMAME]({% post_url 2023-09-24-pincab-vpinmame %})

 If you want to play a PinMAME-enabled game, then you need to have the roms in the [proper place](https://github.com/vpinball/vpinball/blob/standalone/standalone/README.md#paths), see  [VPinMAME]({% post_url 2023-09-24-pincab-vpinmame %}).
 The pinmame emulator is included in the Standalone version.

 To test VPinballX, first start with a recreation or original that doesn't need roms.
+For eg: res/exampleTable.vpx

 ### [B2S.Server ?]({% post_url 2023-09-24-pincab-b2bs %})